isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 Therefore, we can make the much stronger claim that "if `x` and `y` are equal, then so too are `f x` and `f y` for *any function* `f`!"

-Now we really cooking with gas.
+Now we're really cooking with gas.

 This property is known as *congruence*, which again gets shortened to `def:cong` due its frequency.
 The type of `def:cong` is rather involved, but most of the